Baker Ridge, West Virginia

 The official website for State of West Virginia: www.wv.gov/

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Baker Ridge.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Baker Ridge
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Baker Ridge.
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Baker Ridge

 Our distance measurements begin at a specific point in Baker Ridge.
 The point that we are using is located at these GPS coordinates - Latitude: 39.6741, Longitude: -79.9478 [Map].